NixOS/nixpkgs/doc/packages/emacs.section.md

 }
 ```

 This provides a fairly full Emacs start file.
-It will load in addition to the user's personal config.
-You can always disable it by passing `-q` to the Emacs command.
+It will be loaded in addition to the user's personal config.
+It is always possible to disable it, by passing `-q` as a command line argument to Emacs.

-Sometimes `emacs.pkgs.withPackages` is not enough, as this package set has some priorities imposed on packages (with the lowest priority assigned to GNU-devel ELPA, and the highest for packages manually defined in `pkgs/applications/editors/emacs/elisp-packages/manual-packages`).
-But you can't control these priorities when some package is installed as a dependency.
-You can override it on a per-package-basis, providing all the required dependencies manually, but it's tedious and there is always a possibility that an unwanted dependency will sneak in through some other package.
-To completely override such a package, you can use `overrideScope`.
+Sometimes `emacs.pkgs.withPackages` is not enough, as this package set imposes some priorities over their packages (with the lowest priority assigned to GNU-devel ELPA, and the highest for packages manually defined in `pkgs/applications/editors/emacs/elisp-packages/manual-packages`).

+But it is not possible to control these priorities when some package is installed as a dependency.
+The overrides can be done on a per-package-basis, providing all the required dependencies manually.
+However this procedure is tedious and there is always a possibility that an unwanted dependency sneaks in through some other package.

+A complete and pervasive override for such a package can be done via `overrideScope`.

 ```nix
 let